High availability

 - Consider adding load balancers and AWS Auto Scaling to automatically rebalance your nodes across zones.

-- For additional details about high availability and disaster recovery, see the AWS Well-Architected Framework whitepaper.
+- For details about high availability and disaster recovery, refer to the AWS Well-Architected Framework.

 Security